Table of Contents

 For residential flat surfaces that are made of concrete and stones, 2000 PSI or less is ideal and won’t do much harm to the surface within a reasonable distance.

 For homeowners looking to save time and headaches, give us a call.
-Our professionals have had years of exterior cleaning experience and can get the job done right within several hours.
+Full Color Cleaners have had years of exterior cleaning experience and can get the job done right within several hours.
 We make it easy and effective for homeowners to work with us.

 We hope this article was useful and helpful.